-"The international refugee situation that has persisted in the absence of such stability has been a tragic feature of the twenty-first century world.
-The desirability of social order in any century, Paul's and Timothy's included, needs no belabouring at the present time, when chaos and genocide make headlines with staggering frequency.
+desirability of social order in any century, Paul's and Timothy's included, needs no belabouring at the present time, when chaos and genocide make headlines with staggering frequency.
 People regularly risk their very lives to flee conditions under which 'peaceful and quiet life' has become impossible; the spectre of death in a leaky refugee boat is less feared than the insanity of disorder, insecurity, deprivation, and sometimes lethal intimidation."

-By contrast some attribute to Paul a much narrower focus on the benefits of peace for the Christian community.
+By contrast some attribute to Paul a narrow focus on the benefits of peace for the Christian community.
 "Peaceful conditions facilitate the spread of the gospel" wrote John Stott.
 Similarly, Philip Towner: "What is sought is the best conditions for expanding God's kingdom, not simply a peaceful life".
-But this runs counter to Paul's concern "for everyone".
-Certainly, the thrust of Paul's instructions for prayer is that we should pray first and foremost for others, and not just for ourselves.
+Gordon Fee had a slightly different view and understood Paul to be concerned for the negative impact the false teachers were having on the community: "The concern here is not that Christians should have a life free from trouble or distress (which hardly fits the point of view of 2 Tim 1.8 and 3.12) but that they should live in such a way that 'no one will speak evil of the name of God and of our teaching' (6.1)".
+I find neither interpretation attractive, for both run counter to Paul's concern "for everyone".
+The thrust of Paul's instructions for prayer is that we should pray first and foremost for others, and not just for ourselves.
+Prayers for others need to be broad ranging.
+My practice therefore has been to ask those leading the prayers of intercession to have three or four short prayers which focus on aspects relating to three main areas: the church (local or overseas), the nation (or local community), and the world.